Circular Economy

 Prototype station model for Circular Economy operations

-• Food waste from various shops and restaurants are separated and transformed through a food waste shredder into soil amendment materials for further utilization in the PTT Station.
+• Food waste from various shops are transformed through a food waste shredder into soil amendment materials for further utilization in the PTT Station.

-• The collection of used lubricants from oil changes at FIT Auto service centers ensures proper recycling processes.
-Additionally, used lubricant cans from FIT Auto service centers are collected for upcycling.
-Recycled plastics and other biomaterials are utilized to produce wood-plastic composite furniture, which is used to decorate the customer lounges at FIT Auto service centers.
+• The collection of used lubricants from oil changes at FIT Auto ensures proper recycling process, mixed with recycled plastics and other biomaterials.
+They are utilized to produce wood plastic composite furniture, which is used to decorate the customer lounges at FIT Auto.